Updated April 30th 2018

-The South London Theatre is a large, well-established, repertory-style non-professional theatre currently based in South Norwood at Stanley Halls.
-The theatre was founded in 1967 in an old Victorian fire station (which is currently closed for renovation work), and has been thriving ever since.
+The South London Theatre is a large, well-established, repertory-style non-professional theatre.
+The theatre was founded in 1967 in an old Victorian fire station (recently re-opened following renovation work), and has been thriving ever since.
 We operate as a members’ club and are therefore always keen to attract new faces to our organisation.

 Each year SLT produces an inclusive and varied season, with shows ranging from Shakespeare & historical plays, to modern comedies and new writing, with at least one musical or pantomime for good measure.